PEP 739 – build-details.json

 Rationale

 When introspecting a Python installation, running code is often undesirable or impossible.
-Having a static description file makes various of Python build details available without having to run the interpreter.
+Having a static description file makes various build details of the Python installation available without having to run the interpreter.

 This is helpful for use-cases such as cross-compilation, Python launchers, etc.